reidschroder/readme-creation/README.md

   [Questions](#questions)

   ## Installation
-    install node on your machine
+    download and run node in the command line.
+Follow the prompts

   ## Usage
-    use this to easily create a readme file for your next project or application
+    Use this to create a READme easily for your next project

   ## Contributions
-    reid schroder
+    Reid Schroder

   ## Tests
-    run node in the terminal then follow the prompts
+    Follow the prompts given in the command line

   ## License
     This application was built with the MIT license.
 For more information, follow the link below.